AndreiSorvanov/Transportation-visualizer/README.md

 It displays the route between the end points of the request on the map.

+The service [Geoapify](https://www.geoapify.com/) is used to determine route.

 For running locally:

 - clone this repo;